gladsonchala/Competitive-Programming-with-Python/Tips & Tricks/Selecting the Appropriate Data Type.md

      - `index()`: this is used to return index of given value.
 It's used to search item's index by passing its value.
      - `max()` vs `min()`: These are powerful ways to find the maximum & minimum value in the list respectively.
-     - `append()`: This method adds an element to the end of the list.
-It's handy for dynamically growing a list.
-     - `remove()`: Used to remove the first occurrence of a specified value from the list.
-It's helpful for eliminating unwanted elements.
      - `sort()`: This method arranges the elements of a list in ascending order by default, or in a specified order if provided.
 It's great for organizing data.
      - `count()`: Employed to count the number of occurrences of a specified element within the list.
 It's useful for obtaining frequency statistics.
      - `reverse()`: Reverses the order of elements in the list.
 It's beneficial for altering the sequence of items.